dotnet/try-samples/101-linq-samples/docs/quantifiers.md

 ``` cs --region any-grouped --source-file ../src/Quantifiers.cs --project ../src/Try101LinqSamples.csproj
 ```

-## Check that all elements match a condition.
+## Check that all elements match a condition

 This sample uses All to determine whether an array contains only odd numbers.